Get to Know Radishes: Our Guide to 10 Delicious Varieties

-It’s time to think outside the salad bowl—and beyond red and round—when it comes to the mighty Raphanus sativus.
-This under-the-radar root vegetable grows in a range of colors, sizes, and flavors and, while delightful raw, can also be excellent when cooked.
-Here are 10 varieties to get to know, and a few surprising ways to enjoy them.
+It's time to think beyond red and round and go beyond the salad bowl when it comes to the mighty Raphanus sativus, otherwise known as the radish.
+This under-the-radar root vegetable grows in a range of colors, sizes, and flavors, and though it's delightful raw, it can also be excellent when cooked.
+Here, starting clockwise from the top left, are 10 different radish varieties to get to know, plus a few surprising ways to enjoy them.

 Also known as the black Spanish round, this large, dramatic winter radish has flesh that is crisp, white, and usually quite peppery.
 A hardy dipper, the round black can also be creamed like its close relative, the turnip.

-If you’re not a fan of the bite that is the calling card of many a radish, try this sweet variety.
-It’s as versatile as its more familiar red cousin but milder, making it a natural for tea sandwiches with fresh ricotta and lemon zest or chives.
+If you're not a fan of the bite that is the calling card of many a radish, try this sweet variety.
+It's as versatile as its more familiar red cousin but with a milder flavor, making it a natural for tea sandwiches with fresh ricotta and lemon zest or chives.

 Mild, sweet, and regally hued, the petite purple plum is a prince among radishes.
 It stays fresh longer than many varieties, and the stark contrast between its vibrant skin and white flesh makes it a standout any way you slice it.